Bangsamoro Parliament: History

+The 1987 Constitution provided for the creation of an autonomous region in Muslim Mindanao comprising provinces, cities, municipalities, and geographical areas that share a common and distinctive historical and cultural heritage, socioeconomic structures, and other relevant characteristics according to the framework of the Constitution, national sovereignty, and territorial integrity of the Philippines.

+On July 27, 2018, President Rodrigo Duterte signed Republic Act 11054, known as the "Organic Law for the Bangsamoro Autonomous Region in Muslim Mindanao," replacing the Autonomous Region in Muslim Mindanao (ARMM) with the new Bangsamoro Autonomous Region in Muslim Mindanao.
+It provided that the region would have greater fiscal autonomy, a regional government, a Parliament, and its own justice system.

+Article VII, Section 2 of the Bangsamoro Organic Law states that:

+the powers of government shall be vested in the Parliament which shall exercise those powers and functions expressly granted to it in this Organic Law, and those necessary for, or incidental to, the proper governance and development of the Bangsamoro Autonomous Region.
+It shall set policies, legislate on matters within its authority, and elect a Chief Minister who shall exercise executive authority on its behalf.

 The first Bangsamoro Parliament is an interim legislature headed by the Bangsamoro Transition Authority (BTA).
 The first set of members of the BTA took their oath on February 22, 2019.
 The effective abolishment of the precursor autonomous region, Autonomous Region in Muslim Mindanao (ARMM) took place following the official turnover of the ARMM to the Bangsamoro Autonomous Region occurred on February 26, 2019.

+Pangalian Balindong was the first speaker of the Parliament, serving until his death from an undisclosed illness on October 2, 2025.
+He was succeeded by Mohammad Yacob on October 21, 2025.
+Sha Elijah Dumama-Alba served as the floor leader of the second interim Parliament until October 21, 2025, when she was elected one of the deputy speakers, and was succeeded by John Anthony Lim.

+In the first interim Parliament, there was a majority leader (Lanang Ali Jr., an MILF nominee) and a minority leader (Laisa Alamia, a national government nominee), but these positions were scrapped in the second interim Parliament.

 The first interim Bangsamoro Parliament had its inaugural session on March 29, 2019, and passed four resolutions, two of which involved the budget for the Bangsamoro region.
-The interim Bangsamoro Parliament's mandate was supposed to end on June 30, 2022, as per the Bangsamoro Organic Law, but this was extended to 2025 by law passed by President Rodrigo Duterte whose presidency ended on the same day the interim parliament is supposed to be dissolved.
+The interim Bangsamoro Parliament's mandate was supposed to end on June 30, 2022, as per the Bangsamoro Organic Law, but this was extended to 2025 by law passed by President Rodrigo Duterte whose presidency ended on the same day the interim Parliament is supposed to be dissolved.